After a short adventure with Xiaomi Mi 8 128GB global version, bought by my wife I decided to get a newer model – Mi 9.

 3. VIDEO FACILITIES

 The Slow motion video is worth big attention because producers offered 3 kinds of slow motion in this instrument.
-You can make the slow-motion with 120FPS, 240FPS, and 960FPS.
+You can make slow-motion with 120FPS, 240FPS, and 960FPS.
 “The fastest” slow-motion match to 120FPS and “the slowest” to 960FPS.
 We must remember, that under 960FPS the device is able to record no more, than 10sec of the footage (Pic.
 31-32).
 In the last one, the slow-motion starts once the button will turn into a white dot (Pic.
 30).
-Be prepared a bit earlier if you want to catch some moment.
+Be prepared a bit earlier if you want to catch a moment.
 It applies to all Slow motion modes in Mi 9.
 You must start recording a few seconds earlier, which can be a bit awkward sometimes.
-Personally, I would rather have a similar Slow-motion technique to previous, Mi 8 mode, where the slower movie starts from the very beginning, just after press the red button.
-On the plus side, in Mi 9 we can use three Slow motion modes instead on only one.
+Personally, I would rather have a similar Slow-motion technique to the previous, Mi 8 mode, where the slower movie starts from the very beginning, just after pressing the red button.
+On the plus side, in Mi 9 we can use three Slow motion modes instead of only one.

 The output files come in pairs, where one counts exactly 10s and another one shows a rough time of recording (i.e 18s).
-To get the slow-motion useful we must combine them together.
+To get slow-motion useful we must combine them together.
 Otherwise, you will see a static image only, which changes after clicking on the timeline in your movie player.

-Before I start to describe all edit & save options available in the Mi 9 device, I must flag up another feature, not really good in my opinion.
+Before I start to describe all the edit & save options available in the Mi 9 device, I must flag up another feature, not really good in my opinion.
 There are external timeframes not covered by Slow-motion mode sensu stricto.
-As I told above, considering a 960FPS mode, which runs after a white button appears.
+As I told above, consider a 960FPS mode, which runs after a white button appears.
 It works analogically in another 2 modes too.
 Wanting to cover some important moments in your slow-motion feature you have to predict them before.
-Usually, the best time is 10s (according to the one of crude file length shown above in Pic.
+Usually, the best time is 10s (according to the one crude file length shown above in Pic.
 33).
-Throughout this time both after the start and before the end of our footage, the Slow motion doesn’t exist.
+Throughout this time both after the start and before the end of our footage, Slow motion doesn’t exist.
 Mi 9 covers it as an ordinary video.
 The green boxes show exactly what parts of our footage include a Slow motion mode.
 There are more rare dots in the section between the external ones, more congested.